 Speech recognition deals with the recognition of words and sentences from spoken language and is therefore also referred to as speech-to-text processing.

-Natural language understanding is about the identification of the meaning of words and sentences
+Natural language understanding is about the identification of the meaning of words and sentences.

-In natural language generation, the text is transformed into meaningful speech.
+In natural language generation, text is transformed into meaningful speech – also called text-to-speech processing.

-All subdomains have in common that they require data to train and develop a model which suits the respective NLP task.
+All subdomains have in common that they require data to train and develop a model that suits the respective NLP task.